Offered in two body styles, hatchback and sedan, the Ford Focus US production run lasted from 2000 to 2018.

 However, the Hyundai Elantra has a higher reliability rating, as well as lower maintenance costs than the Ford Focus.

-According to RepairPal, servicing costs on the Elantra add up to $452 annually, about $117 lesser than the Focus.
+According to RepairPal, servicing costs on the Elantra add up to $452 annually, about $117 less than the Focus.

 Also, the Hyundai Elantra has a 4.5 Reliability Rating and ranks 8/36 on RepairPal’s compact-car reliability rankings.
 The Ford Focus has a 4.0 reliability rating and places 27/36 on the same rankings.